Canyoning: Europe

 Canyoning in the United Kingdom has gained in popularity over recent years.
 In the UK, Wales, Scotland, Cumbria and Yorkshire and some areas of Cornwall are recognized as the prime locations for this activity.
 In the Welsh language, canyoning is called "cerdded ceunant".
-It is also referred to as "gorge walking", which the UK Scout Association defines as "the activity of following a river bed through a gorge.
+It is also referred to as "gorge walking" or "ghyllscrambling" which the UK Scout Association defines as "the activity of following a river bed through a gorge.
 This often includes climbing, swimming, abseiling and scrambling depending upon the environment".

 Ticino, Switzerland, is a popular canyoning destination because of its granite rock, crystal green pools and its pleasant Mediterranean climate.

 Some nice and popular canyoning spots can also be found in Slovenia, Italy and Austria.

 Spain has also emerged as a popular canyoning spot, owing to its warm climate and abundance of rock formations conducive to canyoning.

 Portugal also has canyoning in the Azores and Madeira.

 North America

 In the United States, descending mountain canyons with flowing water is sometimes referred to as canyoning, although the term "canyoneering" is more common.
 Most canyoneering in the United States occurs in the many slot canyons carved in the sandstone found throughout the Colorado Plateau.
-Outside of the Colorado Plateau, numerous canyoneering opportunities are found in the San Gabriel, Sierra Nevada, Cascade, and Rocky Mountain ranges.
+Outside of the Colorado Plateau, numerous canyoneering opportunities are found throughout Arizona, California, Colorado, Utah, and the Pacific Northwest.
+Canyons can be found in the San Gabriel, Sierra Nevada, Cascade, and Rocky Mountain ranges.

+In Arizona, there are hundreds of canyons found inside Grand Canyon.
+Several mountain ranges and wilderness areas such as the Sierra Anchas, Mazatzal Mountains, Santa Catalina, West Fork of Oak Creek, and West Clear Creek Wilderness also have many technical canyons.